umich-brcf-bioinf/Jacquard/examples/QUICKSTART.rst

    The examples directory contains sample input VCFs from five patients run with three variant callers.
-The input VCFs are based on a subset of actual variant calls from clinical data; the samples were deidentified and VCF positions have been randomized to prevent downstream identification.
+The input VCFs are based on a subset of actual variant calls from clinical data; the samples were de-identified and VCF positions have been randomized to prevent downstream identification.
 As a result of randomization, the sample VCF reference calls at a specific position don't always match the base calls from a reference sequence.